 You will receive Confirmation of this Agreement from Bulb which will detail the following:

 your Registration Date, as recorded on national database, your relevant Export Tariff, and based on the information you have provided about your Installation;

 your Export Tariff rates applicable to your Installation on the Registration Date;

 the frequency we require export meter readings from you and the frequency you will receive Export Payments.

 You confirm you are eligible for Export Payments under the SEG Scheme because:

 your renewable electricity generating system as described in your application form is an “Eligible Installation” within the meaning of the SEG Scheme Rules;

 you are the owner of the Installation or are entitled to seek payment in respect of the Installation’s generation;

 your Installation has a Total Installed Capacity (within the meaning of the SEG Scheme Rules) of no more than 5MW (or 50kW for micro CHP systems);

-your Installation has been commissioned and is MCS certified, certified by an equivalent scheme or accredited by Ofgem;
+your Installation has been commissioned and is MCS Certified, Flexi-Orb Certified or accredited by Ofgem;

 you will not be receiving any Export Payments from any organisation apart from Bulb for the electricity exported by your Installation for the duration of this agreement;